-‘The change’, ‘the climacteric’, ‘turning St Catherine’s corner’ – call it what you will, it is an unavoidable fact that all women go through the menopause.
+‘The change’, ‘the climacteric’, ‘the time of life’ – call it what you will, it is an unavoidable fact that all women go through the menopause.
 However, for many women this natural process is a time of anxiety and distress due to the various symptoms that can accompany it.
 Some menopausal changes can also be brought about by treatments for cancer, including chemotherapy, ovarian ablation and hormone therapy.
-Whatever their cause, this factsheet aims to explain just what these changes are, and what you can do to make things easier.
+Whatever their cause, this fact sheet aims to explain just what these changes are, and what you can do to make things easier.

 What is the menopause?

-The menopause is regulated by hormones – or more correctly, by a change in hormone levels.
-During a woman’s fertile years, her ability to produce an egg each month is determined by the release of three reproductive hormones (oestradiol, oestrone and oestriol), that are referred to collectively as oestrogen.
+The menopause is influenced by hormones – or more correctly, by a change in hormone levels.
+During a woman’s fertile years, her ability to produce an egg each month is associated with the release of three reproductive hormones (oestradiol, oestrone and oestriol), that are referred to collectively as oestrogen.
 Oestrogen is mainly produced by the ovaries, though small amounts are also made by the adrenal glands and by the placenta of a pregnant woman.

 As women get older, their store of eggs in the ovary decreases and their ability to conceive diminishes.
 At this time, less oestrogen is produced, causing the body to behave differently.
 However the body does not stop producing oestrogen over night, and the process can even take several years, during which symptoms arise gradually.
 This gradual change is called the ‘peri-menopause’.

 At around the age of 50-55 years, the monthly cycle stops completely – so no more ovulations, no more periods and no more pregnancies.
 This is the menopause.

 For some women this loss of reproductive ability may be deeply felt, and for all women the menopause is a personal experience, not just a medical condition.
 However, the diminishing release of oestrogen from the ovary as women advance into their 40s is often the cause of symptoms which can be distressing and may need medical attention.